-Neil Heffernan is a WILLIAM Smith Dean's PROFESSOR of computer science professor at WPI.
+Neil Heffernan is the "WILLIAM Smith Dean's PROFESSOR" of computer science at WPI.
 He developed ASSISTments, a web-based learning platform, with his wife Cristina Heffernan.

 Neil Heffernan: Creator of ASSISTments

 Dr. Heffernan and his wife Cristina Heffernan founded ASSISTments in 2003.
 In 2019, The ASSISTments Foundation was formed to promote the use of ASSISTments across the nation.